 Changes in Physical Appearance

-Those experiencing substance abuse or addiction may display physical changes in their appearance.
+Those experiencing substance use or addiction may display physical changes in their appearance.
 For example, they might lose weight, develop bumps on their skin, or stop keeping up with personal hygiene.

 Financial or Legal Concerns